krispayne/CIS-Settings/README.md

 CIS Settings
 ========

+## This repo is getting some sort of activity.
+If you are using these scripts, please contribute push/pulls to help make them better.
+They are very young and I haven't looked at them in a while.
+Thanks!

 ## CIS settings for Mac (10.9 and 10.10)

 This is an attempt at checking off the list for CIS Level 1 settings on an OS X installation via BASH